MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/deployr-admin-security/deployr-security-https.md

 7. When prompted whether the certificate file is self-signed, answer `Y` if self-signed and `N` if you are using a trusted SSL certificate from a registered authority.

-8. Return to the main menu and choose option **2.
-Start/Stop Server**.
+8. Return to the main menu and choose the option **Start/Stop Server**.
 You must restart DeployR so that the changes can take effect.

 9. When prompted whether you want to stop (S) or restart (R) the DeployR server, enter `R`.
 It may take some time for the Tomcat process to terminate and restart.